MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/porting-xbox-live-code-from-xdk-to-uwp.md

 If you will support "cross-play" (a shared Xbox Live configuration between Xbox One and PC games, allowing cross-device multiplayer gaming), you will also need to add this capability to your session templates: **crossPlay: true**.

-For additional information about supporting cross-play and its configuration requirements, see the Xbox Live Programming Guide.
+For additional information about supporting cross-play and its configuration requirements, see the Xbox Live Programming Guide (a .chm file containing conceptual content).

 Also, for some programmatic considerations, see the later section [Supporting multiplayer cross-play between Xbox One and PC](#_Supporting_multiplayer_cross-play).